Cancer pain: Relief is possible

-- Over-the-counter and prescription-strength pain relievers, such as aspirin, acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin, others)
+- Over-the-counter and prescription pain relievers, such as aspirin, acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin IB, others)

 - Weak opioid (derived from opium) medications, such as codeine

-- Strong opioid medications, such as morphine (Avinza, Ms Contin, others), oxycodone (Oxycontin, Roxicodone, others), hydromorphone (Dilaudid, Exalgo), fentanyl (Actiq, Fentora, others), methadone (Dolophine, Methadose) or oxymorphone (Opana)
+- Strong opioid medications, such as morphine (Kadian, Ms Contin, others), oxycodone (Oxycontin, Roxicodone, others), hydromorphone (Dilaudid, Exalgo), fentanyl (Actiq, Fentora, others), methadone (Dolophine, Methadose) or oxymorphone (Opana)

-Specialized treatment, such as nerve blocks, also may be used.
-Nerve blocks are a local anesthetic that is injected around or into a nerve, which prevents pain messages traveling along that nerve pathway from reaching the brain.
+Also, there are specialized treatments, such as a nerve block, which is a local anesthetic that's injected around or into a nerve.
+The block prevents pain messages along that nerve pathway from reaching the brain.

-Other therapies such as acupuncture, acupressure, massage, physical therapy, relaxation, meditation and humor may help.
+Other therapies, such as acupuncture, acupressure, massage, physical therapy, relaxation, meditation and hypnosis, might help.

 What are some reasons for not receiving adequate treatment for cancer pain?

 Unfortunately cancer pain is often undertreated.
-Many factors may contribute to that, some of which include:
+Many factors can contribute to that, some of which include:

-If you take medications when you're not in pain or to get high, then, yes, you can get addicted.
-But the risk of addiction for people who take pain medications in an appropriate fashion — for pain — is very low, so this shouldn't be a concern.
+Fear of addiction.
+If you take medications when you're not in pain or to get high, then the chance of developing addiction is high.
+But the risk of addiction for people who take pain medications as directed for cancer pain is low.

 You might develop a tolerance for your pain medication, which means you might need a higher dose to control your pain.
 Tolerance isn't addiction.
 If your medication isn't working as well as it once did, talk to your doctor about a higher dose or a different drug.
 Don't increase the dose on your own.